DevGeniusCode/GenWND/readme.md

 ### Error Handling

-In case of errors during the WND file parsing, **WNDEdit** uses an error-handling mechanism:
+In case of errors during the WND file parsing, **GenWND** uses an error-handling mechanism:
 - Errors at level 2 allow the user to skip the error.
 - If the error is critical, the loading process will stop.